Contact Us

 Different types of potentiometers

-Selecting the right potentiometer type is crucial for your application.
+Selecting the right potentiometer type is crucial for your application's form factor and electrical requirements.
 Common configurations include:

 Linear Taper Potentiometers